ITensor/website/docs/cppv3/formulas/spinless_correlator_mps.md

 ### Sample code:

-    // Given an MPS or IQMPS called "psi",
+    // Given an MPS called "psi",
     // constructed from a Spinless SiteSet "sites"

     // Consider a pair of fermionic operators,